sitespeedio/sitespeed.io/README.md

 * We support HTTP/2!
 In 3.X we used PhantomJS and a modified version of YSlow to analyze best practice rules.
 We also had BrowserMobProxy in front of our browsers that made it impossible to collect metrics using H2.
 We now use [the coach](https://github.com/sitespeedio/coach) and Firefox/Chrome without a proxy.
 That makes it easier for us to adapt to browser changes and changes in best practices.

+* We now support the feature that people asked about the most: Measure a page as a logged in user.
+Use --browsertime.preTask to run a selenium task to before the page is analyzed.
+Documentation is coming soon.

 * New HAR files rock!
 In the old version we use BrowserMobProxy as a proxy in front of the browser to collect the HAR.
 In the new version we collect the HAR directly from the browser.
 For Firefox we use the [HAR export trigger](https://github.com/firebug/har-export-trigger) and in Chrome we generates it from the performance log.

 * Stability: We have a new completely rewritten version of [Browsertime](https://github.com/tobli/browsertime) that makes it easier for us to catch errors from the browser, drivers and environment problems.